 - The European Union Scientific Committee on Emerging and Newly Identified Health Risks – published March 2015.
 The report and a 1-page factsheet are available for download.
 A brief summary in less technical language is also available.

 - The Swedish Radiation Safety Authority Scientific Council on Electromagnetic Fields prepares an annual review of new research.
 The most recent Swedish review was published in May 2018.
 The 2016 review also summarised findings over the previous 13 years.
-Previous reviews are also available (the web page is in Swedish: scroll down to find the list of reports in English).

 - The Australian Radiation Protection and Nuclear Safety Agency (ARPANSA) Review of Radiofrequency Health Effects Research – Scientific Literature 2000–2012 (PDF, 1.2 MB) – published March 2014.